ustclug-dev/brotli-dec-wasm/README.md

 One surprising thing is, in `js` folder of the offical [google/brotli](https://github.com/google/brotli) repository, there is a pure JavaScript decompressor implementation, which is even a little smaller than this package in size.
 However, it is not published on NPM.
 I can not imagine the reason and since that, I do not suggest you to use it.

+## Security

+At least **>= 1.3.3**

+- < v1.3.3: Rust dependency wee_alloc is unmaintained and has open serious issues.
+Use version >= 1.3.3 to replace it with the default Rust allocator on wasm32 targets.

 ## License

 SPDX-License-Identifier: MIT